 Steps to Take if You’re Accused of Domestic Violence in Lexington, MO

-- Step 2 — Contact Combs Waterkotte Immediately: The sooner you involve a proven domestic violence defense lawyer in Lexington, MO, the better your chances of minimizing damage.
+- Step 2 — Contact Combs Waterkotte Immediately: Call the trusted domestic violence defense lawyers at Combs Waterkotte in Lexington, MO to take control of the situation immediately.

-What Domestic Violence Looks Like in Lexington, MO
+How Missouri Defines Domestic Violence in Lexington, MO

 In Lexington, MO, domestic violence includes more than just physical harm.
 According to Missouri law, domestic violence covers a broad spectrum of abusive behaviors between spouses, partners, parents, and other household or family members, such as: